Category: Uncategorized

 Most goal-setting exercises have one major flaw.

-They focus too much on WHAT someone want to accomplish rather than WHY they want to accomplish it.
+They focus too much on WHAT someone wants to accomplish rather than WHY they want to accomplish it.
+The best goal-setting exercises combine the two.

+They produce goals that are both meaningful and measurable.
+Goals that provide connection and clarity.
 And when you do that, clients are motivated, inspired, and resilient.

 But, the question is how?